Great North Museum: Hancock: Collections

-Among the museum's permanent residents are a life-size cast of an African elephant; the Egyptian mummy Bakt-en-Hor (previously known as Bakt-hor-Nekht); a full size replica of a T-Rex skeleton; and Sparkie, Newcastle's famous talking budgie, who was stuffed after his death in 1962 and is now the subject of a new opera by Michael Nyman.
+Among the museum's permanent residents are a life-size cast of an African elephant; the Egyptian mummy Bakt-en-Hor (previously known as Bakt-hor-Nekht); a full-size replica of a T-Rex skeleton; and Sparkie, Newcastle's famous talking budgie, who was stuffed after his death in 1962 and is now the subject of a new opera by Michael Nyman.
+The museum is also home to Irtyru, a second Egyptian mummy.

-The full size cast of an African Elephant was built in the Living Planet gallery.
+The full-size cast of an African Elephant was built in the Living Planet gallery.
 The model was crafted by Zephyr Wildlife, who took a cast from an actual stuffed elephant at a museum in Bonn in Germany.
 To get the elephant into the museum a crane, from Bel Lift Trucks, had to be used.
 The full size model of a T-Rex dinosaur has been shipped from Canada, where it was built by a company called Research Casting International.
 It forms part of the display known as the Fossil Stories gallery.
 The T-Rex model was one of the first items to be placed in the new museum, due to its size.
 In 1908, the Manchester taxidermist Harry Ferris Brazenor mounted a "fine bison bull" for the museum.

 Other exhibitions include 'Hadrian's Wall' looking at Roman life in the north of England, 'Natural Northumbria' focusing on the wildlife found in the northeast, 'Ancient Egypt' looking at the Ancient Egyptians and featuring the museum's two mummies, 'Ice Age to Iron Age' detailing the history of the British Isles over the past 12,000 years, 'World Cultures' featuring artifacts and displays from cultures across the globe, 'The Shefton Collection' with one of the most detailed collections of Greek artifacts in the UK and 'Explore' which is a more hands-on area of the museum and features regular interactive sessions.

 There were live animals on display but these have now been withdrawn, as well as a conference area for corporate events and a fully provisioned learning suite for school visits.

 The museum was entered into the 'long list' for the 2010 Art Fund Prize for museums and galleries.

 The interactive Bio-Wall features hundreds of creatures, that visitors will be able to investigate and find out where they live and how they survive in such extreme places as the Arctic and Desert.
 There is also a great white shark display, polar bear and giraffe specimens from the historic Hancock collections and a moa skeleton.
 Also between May and October 2019 the museum hosted Dippy the dinosaur as part of its UK tour.

-Within the museum's archives are the nineteenth century botanical paintings by Margaret Rebecca Dickinson of plants from the Newcastle and Scottish Borders region.
+Within the museum's archives are the nineteenth-century botanical paintings by Margaret Rebecca Dickinson of plants from the Newcastle and Scottish Borders region.